guntherkoo/grunt-assemble-boilerplate/README.md

 ## Setup
 - Make sure you have the latest Node.js installed [https://nodejs.org/en/]
-- Make sure grunt-cli is installed globally on your machine (run npm install -g grunt-cli) [http://gruntjs.com/installing-grunt]
+- Make sure grunt-cli is installed globally on your machine (run `npm install -g grunt-cli`) [http://gruntjs.com/installing-grunt]
-- Run npm install the first time you pull to get all node_modules
+- Run `npm install` the first time you pull to get all node_modules
-- After installation, run grunt serve to start livereload server and start deving!
+- After installation, run `grunt` to start livereload server and start deving!

 ## To Build
-- Run grunt dist
+- Run `grunt dist`

 ## Browser-Support